Construction Environmental Management Plans (CEMP)

 A CEMP is a working document that sets out the environmental controls, responsibilities and monitoring for the construction phase of a project.
 It translates the environmental conditions of your approval into on-the-ground actions: who does what, when, to what standard, and what happens if something goes wrong.

 Unlike a one-off ecological report, a CEMP is a live management tool.
 It is written to be used on site by the contractor and to be auditable by the assessing authority.
-A good CEMP is specific to your site, your approval, and your construction method - a downloaded template is usually worse than nothing, because it invites a request for a new plan and delays your works approval.
+A good CEMP is specific to your site, your approval, and your construction method.

 - As a condition of a development approval issued under the Planning Act 2016 - councils routinely condition a CEMP (often called an Environmental Management Plan - Construction) before operational works can start.